Saurabh4Dev/MrHelpMateAI/README.md

 Test the pipeline against at least 3 user-designed queries and measure relevance, accuracy, and completeness of generated answers.
 8. Reusability in Code Design
-Keep future extension and code reusability while wri ng code
+Keep future extension and code reusability while writing code

 ## Design
 - Embedding Layer